zwiebert/tronferno-mcu/docs/CLI.md

-# CLI of TronFerno-MCU
+## Command Line Interface (CLI)

-This text describes the command line interface (CLI) of tronferno-mcu.
+This (partially outdated) text describes the command line interface (CLI) of tronferno-mcu.
 The CLI can be accessed via a terminal or via front-ends like a smart phone app or an FHEM module..

 When using a terminal, local echo should be enabled, so you can see what you type.
 Backspace key is working.